Local Log-linear Models for Capture-Recapture: Estimating

+is a sum of multinomials.
+Local homogeneity implies that the $\eta_i$ terms in the sum are identically distributed.
+We have already assumed independence between units, and it follows that $\eta_i \widehat \Pi_i$ is a multinomial random variable with $\eta_i$ trials and probabilities $\Pi_i$.
+With $k=3$, we apply the saturated local log-linear model (\ref{eqn:satloglinmodel}) to $\eta_i \hat \Pi_i$, replacing the parameter vector $u$ in (\ref{eqn:satloglinmodel}) with a local parameter vector $u_i$.
+Since the entries of $\eta_i \widehat \Pi_i$ are the elements of the set $\{ \eta_i \hat \pi(y| x_{i \cdot} ) \}_{y \neq \vec 0}$, the local likelihood function is

+Let $\hat u^i$ denote the parameter estimates found by maximizing (\ref{eqn:locLik}).
+An important special case is when the kernel is infinite, or when all the units have equal weight so that the local average (\ref{eqn:weights}) coincides with the global average.
+Then $\eta_i = n_i = n_c$, and the local likelihood (\ref{eqn:locLik}) coincides with the global likelihood (\ref{eqn:trad.likelihood}).

-Various models are obtained as submodels of (\ref{eqn:satloglin}) by removing terms.
-For example, the independence model for three lists leaves out the interaction terms to encode the assumption that the probability of capture on each list is independent of the event of capture on any other list:
+Various submodels of the saturated model (\ref{eqn:satloglinmodel}) are obtained by removing terms.
+The independence model for three lists encodes the assumption that the probability of capture on each list is independent of the event of capture on any other list: